Skip to main content

 • Non-recourse factoring.
 Factoring companies bear more risk, as trucking companies are not responsible for payment if their clients do not pay.
 Oftentimes, this plan has higher factor fees, lower advance rates, and is harder to qualify for.
 This plan may benefit trucking companies that are risk-averse or work with unreliable customers.

-Companies like WEX offer a variety of fleet solutions, notably WEX Capital, which uses factoring to enable immediate invoice payment and optimize every aspect of fleet operations.
-When cash flow is available, fleet managers can better access the resources they need to keep their business running and keep their drivers paid.
+Companies like WEX offer a variety of fleet solutions.
+WEX Capital uses factoring to enable immediate invoice payment and optimize every aspect of fleet operations.
+When cash flow is available, fleet managers have better access to the resources they need to keep their business running and keep their drivers paid.
 Many fleet factoring companies, including WEX, also offer fleet cards that provide real-time access to funds for fuel, hotels, and more.

 Save on fuel anywhere you go

-Fleet cards offer fuel savings as well, which is invaluable in the trucking industry.
+Fleet cards offer fuel savings as well.
 For example, the Fleet One EDGE card gives access to the largest fuel discount network available, with thousands in savings* per year on fuel discounts alone.
 That level of savings can contribute to the success of a trucking company in remarkable ways.
 The benefits of the Fleet One EDGE card also include:

 • No fuel transaction fees at 4,000+ in-network sites.